FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 Storage
 ^^^^^^^^

-For *storage* devices , the FlexMeasures scheduler deals with the state of charge (SoC) for an optimal outcome.
+For *storage* devices, the FlexMeasures scheduler deals with the state of charge (SoC) for an optimal outcome.
 You can do a lot with this ― examples for storage devices are:

 - batteries